kenjo78/swerv_eh1_fpga/README.md

+# It's from Western Digital's git hub
+Pjt is modified and bug-fixed for Bit Generation. just follow WD's policy for other things.

 # FPGA Reference Design for the SweRV RISC-V Core<sup>TM</sup> from Western Digital
 This repository is deprecated.
 Please use the [Chip Alliance repository](https://github.com/chipsalliance/Cores-SweRV_fpga).